Ditectrev/DP-203/README.md

 - [ ] Box 1: main.
 Box 2: /dwh_batchetl/adf_publish/contososales.
 - [x] Box 1: adf_publish.
 Box 2: /dwh_batchetl/adf_publish/contososales.

-### HOTSPOT You have an Azure Data Factory pipeline that has the activities shown in the following exhibit.
+### You have an Azure Data Factory pipeline that has the activities shown in the following exhibit.

 ![Question 163](images/question163.jpg)